pism/pism/doc/sphinx/manual/practical-usage/ismip6.rst

 ^^^^^^^^^^^^^^^^

 See :numref:`tab-ismip6-variables` for a list of variables requested by ISMIP6.
-Note that they have names different from the ones listed in :ref:`sec-extra_vars` and use MKS units.
+Note that they have names different from the ones listed in :ref:`sec-spatial_vars` and use MKS units.
 To reduce the amount of post-processing output files require PISM can follow these conventions.